Greg Andis, MS, LAT, ATC, PTA, CSCS

 As Director of Sports Medicine at PhyTEx, Greg has the unique opportunity to assist area athletes, coaches and athletic trainers with their sports medicine needs.

 Greg maintains licensure as an Athletic Trainer and Physical Therapist Assistant as well as Certification in Athletic Training.
-He is Certified in Graston Technique and is the only listed Certified Strength and Conditioning Specialist in this area.
+He is Certified in Graston Technique and is a Certified Strength and Conditioning Specialist.
 He has worked with a large number of sports teams ranging from pre-kindergarten teams to professional athletes.

 In fact, Greg was the first athletic trainer for the Odessa Jackalopes Professional Hockey Team, a position he held for twelve years.